piazzam/Robust-SVM-Raman/README.md

 ### Source code

-The codes provided in this folder are related to the work "A Robust Support Vector Machine Approach for Raman Data Classification" (see the reference below).
+The codes provided in this folder are related to the work "_A Robust Support Vector Machine Approach for Raman Data Classification_" (see the reference below).

 All the codes are written in MATLAB.
 The models are solved using CVX and MOSEK.
 Please visit https://cvxr.com/cvx/ and https://www.mosek.com for details and licensing issues.